elphen-wang/pdf_digitizer_pro/README.md

 <img width="1280" height="671" alt="image" src="https://github.com/user-attachments/assets/31048eea-9689-4389-a908-ad113a789610" />

-ps: The figure of this example is taken from https://arxiv.org/abs/2411.11749 .
+P.S.:  The figure of this example is taken from https://arxiv.org/abs/2411.11749 .

 ## Cite this project